egrivel/photo-archive/documentation/setup.md

 The `startyear` should be the first year displayed on the overview page;
 the `admin-email` probably your email (where guests of your photo archive can contact you).

+## Initializing the database

+The first time you need to initialize the database.
+This initialization creates the database tables and the initial user who will be the administrator of the archive; the administrator will be able to add more users later.

+Go to the `util` directory and run `./phcreatetables`.
+This will prompt you for the initial user name, full name and password.

+## Starting the archive

+You start the photo archive by going to `phbrowse` in the CGI script location.
+For instance if you linked the archive software to `/cgi-bin/photos` on the web server, you start by going to `http://localhost/cgi-bin/photos/phbrowse`.

+From here you should be able to logon as the user you created when initializing the database.

+## Templates

+There are a couple of places in the archive where you can insert your own
+text: the welcome page (both above and below the list of years) and the about page.
+This is done through _templates_.

+To start using templates, copy the sample ones to the actual template (e.g. copy `welcome1.tpl.sample` to `welcome1.tpl`) and then edit the template.
+You should see the result when you refresh the page.

+## Adding photos to the archive

+Go to the `util` directory and copy the photos you want to add into this directory.
+Then run `./process_digital` which will _move_ all the images in the `util` directory into the archive.

+Newly added photos are not yet visible to the public until the admistrator has had an opportunity to process the photos and weed out any inappropriate ones.

+After having the photos added to the archive, go into the photo archive and log in using the previously created initial account.
+After logging in your should be able to navigate to the year and date of the added photos.

+When the set is displayed, select the `Edit` link.
+Most information is optional, but the `Category` must be selected.
+Typically, you want to select `regular` as the category for the set.

+_After_ selecting the set category, click the `Show Images` button, which will show all the images in the set.
+The set's category is automatically copied to the individual images.
+You can now click the `Save` button at the bottom, and both the set and individual images will become visible for others.

+Before saving, you can also choose to make individual images `private`, meaning they will not be visible to visitors.
+Photos  can also be deleted from here, by checking the `delete this image` checkbox before using the `Save` button.